voxel51/fiftyone/docs/source/environments/index.rst

 .. code-block:: python
     :linenos:

-    # Update the session's view
-    # No App window is created
+    # Update the session's view; no App windows is created
     session.view = dataset.take(10)

     # In another cell